officegeek/keaonline/cybersecurity/index.md

 | **[20-12-2023](./exam-project.md)** | Wednesday   | Exam Project                                      |

 ## Exam dates
-The exam are in groups basede on a written group report, max 4 pages:
+The exam are in groups basede on a written group report:
 - 15 min presentation per group
 - 10 minutes per Student